How to Effectively Automate an Ecommerce Site

 In line with retargeting, abandoned shopping carts are a recurring issue for ecommerce businesses.
 Based on 41 studies containing shopping cart abandonment statistics, the average rate of abandoned carts is 69.57% (Baymard Institute).
 That means, about 7 out of 10 of your potential customers could be leaving your site without making a purchase.

 The good news is that you can use automation to turn those abandoned shopping carts into conversions.
-By sending a reminder email to customers who have abandoned their shopping carts, you can save some sales, as 50% of those who click-through the emails will make a purchase (Moosend).
+By sending reminder email of their abandoned shopping carts, such as "Hey, you have forgotten something in your cart...," you can turn an abandoned cart into a purchase—find 29 templates and examples here (ROIFoundry).
+In fact, 50% of those who click-through emails like these will make a purchase (Moosend).

 6. Segment your customers.

 Customer segmentation can help you to get to know your customers better and improve your marketing strategy.
 By segmenting your audience, you can increase your chances of sending the right customers, the right messages, and at the right time.

 Unfortunately, organizing your customers in a spreadsheet can be a bit of a time-consuming mess.
 Instead, your website can automatically organize your contacts into segments for you.
 These segments can help you to better assess customer behavior, where customers are at in the marketing funnel, customer satisfaction, and more.

 In ecommerce, it can be easy to get caught up in acquiring new customers, but it’s almost more valuable to spend time retaining the customers you already have.
 In fact, existing customers are known to spend 67% more than new customers, and acquiring new customers can cost up to 10 times more than selling to customers you already have (Business.com).